Dec 22, 2020

 In a major advance in the fight against the pandemic, hundreds of millions of people in the U.S. are getting vaccinated against COVID-19.

-The U.S. Food and Drug Administration has given emergency use authorization to vaccines made by Johnson & Johnson, Pfizer and BioNTech, and Cambridge, Mass.-based Moderna.
+The U.S. Food and Drug Administration has approved vaccines made by Pfizer/BioNTech and Cambridge, Mass.-based Moderna, and has given emergency use authorization to a vaccine made by Johnson & Johnson.
 The vaccines are considered fully effective after the final dose, and all three are covered by health plans, including Blue Cross Blue Shield of Massachusetts, with no out-of-pocket cost.

 Here is what you need to know about the Pfizer vaccine: